modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/208-distribute.md

 #### `ResultPool`

 The implementation of `ResultPool` is located at `src/agentscope/server/async_result_pool.py`.
 It manages the execution results of asynchronous methods, with two implementations: `local` and `redis`.
 The `local` implementation uses Python's dictionary type (`dict`), while the `redis` implementation is based on Redis.
 To avoid excessive memory usage by results, both implementations include an automatic expiration mechanism.
-The `local` can be set for timeout deletion (`max_timeout`) or deletion when exceeding a certain length (`max_len`), while `redis` only supports timeout deletion (`max_timeout`).
+The `local` can be set for expire time deletion (`max_expire`) or deletion when exceeding a certain length (`max_len`), while `redis` only supports expire time deletion (`max_expire`).
 When launching the `AgentServerLauncher`, you can specify which implementation to use by passing in `pool_type`, with `local` being the default.
 If specifying `redis`, you must also pass in `redis_url`.
 Below are examples of usage through code and command line.

 ```python
 # ...